p4rkerw/SALSA/Tutorial/README.md

 # --outputvcf sample_1.pass.joint.chr22.vcf.gz \
 # --threads 4
 ```
 **(Recommended) Step 3: Phase genotype** If you want to perform your analysis with phased genotypes you will need a phased reference.
 We will use [shapeit4](https://github.com/odelaneau/shapeit4) to phase our variants.
 To explore additional phasing options type 'shapeit4.2' into your command line.
 Variant phasing increases the performance of the WASP variant-realignment and ASEP analysis steps.
 Download the 1000G phased reference files for SNV only or SNV_and_INDEL from ftp.1000genomes.ebi.ac.uk .
 If you are  analyzing the tutorial RNA dataset select the SNV reference.
-For ATAC data select the SNV_and_INDEL reference:

 a) SNV only: /vol1/ftp/data_collections/1000_genomes_project/release/20181203_biallelic_SNV </br>
-b) SNV and INDEL: /vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL
+b) SNV_and_INDEL: /vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL
 ```
 Usage: step3_phase_vcf.sh [-nvdolpsitrh]
    -n  | --library_id         STR   library_id: eg. [sample_1]